F-Stack/f-stack/dpdk/doc/guides/prog_guide/pdump_lib.rst

 and queue combinations.
 Then the primary process will mirror the packets to the new mempool and enqueue them to the rte_ring that secondary process have passed to these APIs.

+The packet ring supports one of two formats.
+The default format enqueues copies of the original packets into the rte_ring.
+If the ``RTE_PDUMP_FLAG_PCAPNG`` is set, the mbuf data is extended with header and trailer to match the format of Pcapng enhanced packet block.
+The enhanced packet block has meta-data such as the timestamp, port and queue the packet was captured on.
+It is up to the application consuming the packets from the ring to select the format desired.

 The library APIs ``rte_pdump_disable()`` and ``rte_pdump_disable_by_deviceid()`` disables the packet capture.
 For the calls to these APIs from secondary process, the library creates the "pdump disable" request and sends the request to the primary process over the multi process channel.
 The primary process takes this request and